mui/material-ui/docs/src/pages/getting-started/installation/installation.md

 ## SVG Icons

-In order to use prebuilt SVG Material icons, such as those found in the [component demos](/demos/app-bar/) you must first install the [@material-ui/icons](https://www.npmjs.com/package/@material-ui/icons) package:
+In order to use prebuilt SVG Material icons, such as those found in the [icons demos](/components/icons/) you must first install the [@material-ui/icons](https://www.npmjs.com/package/@material-ui/icons) package:

 ```sh